-- If you need to reach into your glovebox or elsewhere to retrieve the documents, tell the officer where they can be found and inform them that you will be getting them from there.
+- If you need to reach into your glovebox or elsewhere to retrieve the documents, tell the officer where these documents are and inform them that you will be are retrieving for the documents from there.

 - Do not volunteer or agree to answer personal questions such as where you’ve been, where you’re going, or what you’ve had to eat or drink that day or evening.

-- Keep your hands on the wheel unless you’ve been instructed otherwise by the officer.
-Make sure the officer can see them if moved elsewhere.
-Avoid sudden movements that might be perceived as threatening to the officer.
+- Keep your hands on the wheel unless the officer instructs otherwise.
+Make sure the officer can see your hands if you move them elsewhere.
+Avoid sudden movements that the officer might perceive as threatening.

 - Decline to participate in DUI Field Sobriety Testing.
 SFSTs are not mandatory.
 Respectfully let the officer know that it is your understanding that the court has held that they can be invalid, and you would not want the results to suggest otherwise.

 - You are within your right to decline a search of your vehicle or belongings unless you’ve been arrested.